Skip to content

 Then there is the accelerometer logic.
 Your device is essentially guessing your activity based on wrist movement.
 I’ve seen watches count “steps” while I was just sitting at my desk typing an email.
 If the hardware can’t tell the difference between a walk and a keyboard session, you have to question the accuracy of the entire data set.

-Notification Fatigue on Your Wrist
+Notification Wrist Fatigue

 We were promised that smartwatches would help us put our phones away.
 Instead, they’ve just moved the distraction closer to our eyes.
 Getting a vibration for every spam email or social media alert isn’t a technical win for productivity.
 It’s just more noise that interrupts your flow.